Skip to Content

 Adult Areas on the Disney Wish

 There’s also the Senses Spa.
-Guests can choose to purchase a length of cruise pass to the Rainforest Room, which includes several special showers, a steam room, an ice room, heated lounge chairs, hot tubs, and a gorgeous outdoor space with swinging chairs.
+Guests can purchase a length of cruise pass to the Rainforest Room, which includes several special showers, a steam room, an ice room, heated lounge chairs, hot tubs, and a gorgeous outdoor space with swinging chairs.
 I really loved the Rainforest Room on our sailing, but it was busy.

 Bar at Star Wars Hyperspace Lounge with Star Wars scene on window and bubbling liquids in glass containers.